 An Isolated House surrounded by frost covered trees on the banks of the Seine.

+Linked to Mind Over Memory who hosts this challenge.
 Oblivious to the suffering bronze figure carrying a horse, people sit at tables in the place de l'Europe, awaiting service in the sun.
 What days those were, what blissful days!
-Inspired by a sixteenth-century Italian poem depicting the Fenosa, this bronze statue of Orlando Furioso is that of a man wearing a dead horse on … Continue reading Sculpture Saturday: Orlando Furioso in Montpelier
+Inspired by a sixteenth-century Italian poem depicting the Fenosa, this bronze statue of Orlando Furioso is that of … Continue reading Sculpture Saturday: Orlando Furioso in Montpelier

 Sunrise over the Gulf of Siam

-Hosted at https://nofixedplans5.wordpress.com/2020/11/14/sculpture-.saturday-9/ It was just a few hours stopover in Basel - a town in which I hope to spend more time on my next trip to Switzerland.
+Linked to Mind Over Memory who hosts this challenge.
+It was just a few hours stopover in Basel - a town in which I hope to spend more time on my next trip to Switzerland.
 Neat, tidy, like all Swiss towns yet with a quirkiness that is all its own.
-I particularly remember some very lovely small shops and even in the … Continue reading Sculpture Saturday: Basel
+I particularly remember some very lovely small … Continue reading Sculpture Saturday: Basel

 This statue to the great French playwright Moliėre is to be found in the town of Pézenas in the Langudoc-Rousillon area of France, where he lived for many years and where his acting troupe came under the patronage of the king's brother, Philippe Duc de Orleans.
 He is regarded as one of the great comic-writers of all time.